BouberMouth/Smart-Home-Project/README.md

 | <img src="img/lsc-smart-remote.jpeg" width=250> | <img src="img/lsc-smart-remote-box.jpeg" width=250> | <p align="justify">[LSC Smart Connect Smart Remote](https://www.action.com/fr-fr/p/telecommande-lsc-smart-connect/)<br/>This is more a remote controller than a switch because it doesn't come with wall support.
 It communicate directly with the light without using a hub or Homekit so it is very fast, but that makes it only compatible with LSC products.</p>

+# BRANDS

+Below I only list the brands of which I own at least a product.